 And many characters portrayed in the books and movies illustrate traits that today would be part of a political agenda, namely of a liberal or a republican nature.
 And there are many speeches and public declarations in the westerns that may have slipped our attention, but almost any time great actors as Wayne, Eastwood or Cooper addressed an angry mob, a gang of outlaws or a crowd at the saloon, their words were loaded with a political agenda.
 On another level, so are the countless monologues of actor Ian McShane, portraying historic Al Swearengen in Deadwood.

 Westerns in all kinds of media hence cite many different themes and political motifs: almost any theme from liberalism, populism, feminism, environmental consciousness, modernity, republicanism is represented here.
-Professor Nelson uses the methods and analytic thinking based on the works of Hannah Ahrendt in his large study; he also cites the texts of Hobbes and Whitman very often.
+Professor Nelson uses the methods and analytic thinking based on the works of Hannah Ahrendt in his large study; he also cites from Hobbes and Whitman very often.

-The rather complicated theories Nelson tries to explain are demonstrated (and explained) by numerous (and sometimes) famous scenes, episodes, dialogue and themes in the media at hand.
+The rather complicated theories Nelson tries to explain are demonstrated and explained by numerous (and sometimes) famous scenes, episodes, dialogue and themes from the media at hand.
 More than 100 books, films and TV shows are mentioned here.
 This facilitates identifying the complex political ideologies a lot.
 “Popular genres make sense of politics by making the political myths that we live everyday.
 Thus popular genres are modes of practical thought and action.”

 Although in his study on the western and myth making, he never tires of explaining the effects of the different political schools of thought for today’s politics, even though the examples he cites stem from works completed decades ago.
 For instance, Nelson in his last chapter muses on horses in western fiction under the headline of “The Western Culture of Horizons and Responsibilities.”